Fruit press

-A fruit press is a device used to separate fruit solids—stems, skins, seeds, pulp, leaves, and detritus—from fruit juice.
+A fruit press is a device used to separate fruit solids, such as stems, skins, seeds, pulp, leaves, and detritus, from fruit juice.

 History

 In the United States, Madeline Turner invented the Turner's Fruit-Press, in 1916.

 Cider press

 A cider press is used to crush apples or pears.
 In North America, the unfiltered juice is referred to as cider, becoming known as apple juice once filtered; in Britain it is referred to as juice regardless of whether it is filtered or not (the term cider is reserved for the fermented (alcoholic) juice).
 Other products include cider vinegar, (hard) cider, apple wine, apple brandy, and apple jack.